RayHightower/RayHightower.com/_posts/2007-01-02-diamonds-for-ten-dollars-per-carat.markdown

 comments: true
 categories: [Business]
 ---
 _Blogger's Note from Feb2013: This article was originally posted on the [WisdomGroup](http://wisdomgroup.com) blog in Jan2007.
-In hindsight, my precicted timeline was too aggressive.
+In hindsight, my predicted timeline was too aggressive.
 However, the rest of the post remains sound._

 >If Woolworth's sold diamond rings, you'd have a million of 'em baby!<br/> ~Fats Waller, Piano composer/performer, circa 1915